Meet the Team

 Stacey Sharpe

-I’ve been working in social housing since I was a young, fresh faced and very naïve 16-year-old.
-I left school not knowing what I wanted to do and fell into a Customer Service role in a Housing Association.
-I’ve worked in various roles across the sector but always had a passion for working with vulnerable people.
-I think one of my favourite roles was as a Housing Officer.
-I just loved getting my teeth stuck into complicated hoarding cases and seeing how I could help to make even a small difference.
+Stacey has been working in social housing since she was a young, fresh faced and very naïve 16-year-old.
+She left school not knowing what she wanted to do and fell into a Customer Service role in a Housing Association.
+Stacey has worked in various roles across the sector but always had a passion for working with vulnerable people.
+One of her favourite roles was as a Housing Officer as she loved getting her teeth stuck into complicated hoarding cases and seeing how she could help to make even a small difference.

 I started working as an associate with CGTC in October 2023.
 I have been lucky enough to deliver training to numerous different housing providers in the country and met some amazingly talented people.
 I have learned so much about myself, different subject matters and gained confidence I didn’t even know I lacked.
 But the real beauty of training, is the lasting impact you can have and ultimately promoting good practice across the sector, leading to happier/ safer residents.